Sapphire-Snail/Democrify/.github/ISSUE_TEMPLATE/bug_report.md

 **Severity**
 Mark with an x.
-[]: Minor effect eg. graphical
+- [ ] Minor effect eg. graphical
-[]: Functional error eg. App does not function correctly
+- [ ] Functional error eg. App does not function correctly
-[]: Severe eg. Crashing
+- [ ] Severe eg. Crashing

 **Reproducibility**
-Mark with an x.
+Mark with an
-[]: Consistent
+- [ ]  Consistent
-[]: Occasional
+- [ ]  Occasional
-[]: Cannot reproduce at the moment eg. unsure
+- [ ]  Cannot reproduce at the moment eg. unsure

 **Expected behavior**
 A clear and concise description of what you expected to happen.